 Strongpoint’s Dependency Relationship Diagram tool is great for doing just this.
 You’ll find the DRD in our free Flashlight app, or in our enterprise-level Documentation and Optimization product, where it comes with a wide range of tools for automating the cleanup process.

 It makes sense to monitor who is building what and who can make changes in your Org before starting a cleanup project.
 Creating a system for tracking user activity and access controls will help add a layer of governance to your change process.

 If you have a lot of development activity in your Org, setting up a formal change management system — alongside or in lieu of a ticketing system like Jira or ServiceNow — is the best way to maintain accountability and transparency when cleaning up, deprecating or altering any customizations.

-Want more resources on streamlining your Salesforce Org?
+Want more resources on Salesforce data cleansing, or streamlining your Org?
 Watch a webinar covering some of the topics we discuss in this post, or better yet, get in touch to book a consultation and see if there’s a place for Strongpoint in your project:

 Want to keep reading?